davebraze/david-braze/content/post/organizing-data/index.md

 <!-- # build organizational capacity for data work -->

 [^1]: While writing this blog post, I came across a [paper by Karl Broman and Kara Woo](https://dx.doi.org/10.1080/00031305.2017.1375989 "Broman & Woo article") that covers many of these same issues.
-It is pitched more toward data scientists and other professional analysts, but if you are hungry for more after reading this blog, then it will be worth your time.
+It is pitched more toward data scientists and other professional analysts, but if you are hungry for more after reading this blog, then it may be worth your time.

 [^2]: Here's a link to an [interview with data scientist and developer Jenny Bryan](https://www.youtube.com/watch?v=NkosFVrPbzw "Jenny Bryan interview on youtube"), where she goes into some depth on the problems with spreadsheets from the analyst's perspective.
-It's very much "inside baseball", but may be worth your time if you want to take a deeper dive into some of these issues.
+It's very much "inside baseball", but you may want to take a look if you are interested in a deeper dive into some of these issues.

 [^3]: Learn more about data-checking and double entry here: Barchard, K. A., & Verenikina, Y. (2013).
 Improving data accuracy: Selecting the best data checking technique.
 Computers in Human Behavior, 29(5), 1917–1922. <https://doi.org/10.1016/j.chb.2013.02.021>

 [^4]: I like the idea of using a [markdown](https://en.wikipedia.org/wiki/Markdown "markdown article on wikipedia") format for a codebook.
 It is a plain text format that also allows for easy conversion from plain text to well-formated pdf or docx or html (and many other formats).
 But, if that seems like a bridge too far for you just now, given all the other new things you're trying to get a handle on, then put it off for another day.
-Use whatever program is most convenient for you to create your codebook (MS Word, maybe?).
+Use whatever program is most convenient for you to create your codebook (MS Word?
+Google Docs?).